syz99/trinogo/app/README.md

+## Prerequisites

+- Make sure Node and Yarn are installed first
+- `cd app` then run `yarn` to install dependencies

 ## Running

 ### `yarn start`

 Runs the app in the development mode @[http://localhost:3000](http://localhost:3000).

 ## Building

 ### `yarn build`

 Builds the app for production to the `build` folder.<br />